 Muay Thai has been used on the battlefield during wartime to win battles and earn Thailand its freedom from its neighboring oppressors.
 Statues of these mythical figures still adorn the countryside of Thailand and even have a national day to celebrate these Muay Thai legends.

-The Legends of Muay Thai
+The Muay Thai Legends

 Nai Khanom Tom the Father of Muay Thai

 The most legendary Muay Thai legends figure in history is Nai Khanom Tom, better known as the father of Muay Thai.
 During the same war, Nai Khanom Tom was a prisoner of the Burmese military during the Second Burmese–Siamese War (1765–1767).
+He is the most important among Muay Thai Legends.

 King Mangra of Burma organized a celebration due to a new Buddhist temple being built.
 At the celebration, Mangra had one of his best Burmese fighters face a great Thai boxer, Nai Khanom Tom.
 Before the match could begin, Nai Khanom Tom performed a dance as prayer, a first Wai Kru, which is still practiced today.
 He danced around the fighting area and said a prayer.